 To recap we bought Charlie last October in Cape Town for 60,000 Rand.
-At the time of purchase that was approximately $4300 USD.
-We then continued to spend about another $1000 on a tune up and equipping the car with jerry cans, various tools, an air compressor, hi lift jack, ground tent, sleeping pads, a cooler, and other various items to get us across Africa.
+At the time of purchase that was approximately $4300.
+We then continued to spend about another $1000 on a tune-up and equipping the car with jerry cans, various tools, an air compressor, hi-lift jack, ground tent, sleeping pads, a more relaxed, and other miscellaneous items to get us across, Africa.
 Read all about what’s in our car here.

-Since October we spent about six months self-driving through Uganda, Namibia, Botswana, Zimbabwe, Zambia, Malawi, Tanzania, Rwanda, and Namibia.
+Since October, we spent about six months self-driving through Uganda, Namibia, Botswana, Zimbabwe, Zambia, Malawi, Tanzania, Rwanda, and Namibia.
 We had a rental car before Charlie to travel through South Africa, Mozambique, Lesotho, and Swaziland for four months.
-We could not have gotten to about 75% of the places we traveled to without our own vehicle.
-Our next stop is Kenya which we have decided to travel to without our own transport.
+We could not have gotten to about 75% of the places we went to without our vehicle.
+Our next stop is Kenya, which we have decided to travel to without our transport.

 Why did we sell the car?

-We are both tired of constantly being in the car.
-Distances are far, traffic is bad, roads are questionable, and our bodies are aching from immobility on long travel days.
-When we get to a destination we are happy – when we have a ten hour travel day we are miserable.
-Every time we move locations in Africa the drive is at least five hours.
+We are both tired of continually being in the car.
+Distances are far, traffic is terrible, roads are questionable, and our bodies are aching from immobility on long travel days.
+When we get to a destination, we are happy – when we have a ten hour travel day we are miserable.
+Every time we move locations in Africa, the drive is at least five hours.
 We move locations about every three days, so that’s at least a five-hour drive in the car every three days.

-I should note that five hours is a good travel day in Africa for us.
-Six to eight is more along the lines of normal, and a one to three-hour drive is like going to the grocery store.
-Cameron did all of the driving because I am terrified of driving a huge car on bad African roads with pedestrians everywhere.
-I have a fear of hitting a child and get anxiety when people or bikes are on the road.
+I should note that five hours is an excellent travel day in Africa for us.
+Six to eight is more along the lines of ordinary, and a one to three-hour drive is like going to the grocery store.
+Cameron did all of the driving because I am terrified of driving a massive car on bad African roads with pedestrians everywhere.
+I have a fear of hitting a child and get anxiety when people or bikes are on the way.
 So, I left the driving up to the more confident driver.
-We played with the idea of driving the car back to South Africa to keep it there, but just one more bad travel day convinced us out of it.
+We played with the idea of driving the car back to South Africa to keep it there, but just one more lousy travel day convinced us out of it.

 This is not our home

-If we lived in Africa there is no way we would sell Charlie.
-We would simply drive him back to our home and park him there.
-However, we don’t have a home in Africa and besides a few boxes in our parent’s homes back in the United States, we don’t have a “home” at all.
+If we lived in Africa, there is no way we would sell Charlie.
+We would drive him back to our house and park him there.
+However, we don’t have a home in Africa, and besides a few boxes in our parent’s homes back in the United States, we don’t have a “home” at all.
 We can’t plan on keeping a vehicle here when we can’t legally stay here for an indefinite amount of time.

 How did we sell our car in Africa?

 We knew that the Land Cruiser was an investment when we first bought him in Cape Town.
-As long as we arrived at our final destination with the car intact we knew we would get some of our money back on the purchase.
-We didn’t know how we would sell the car, we just knew that we would sell the car.
+As long as we arrived at our final destination with the car intact, we knew we would get some of our money back on the purchase.
+We didn’t know how we would sell the car; we just knew that we would sell the vehicle.
 It’s been an act now, think later mentality during our journey.

-We bought a Toyota Land Cruiser in Africa, one of the most popular choices of vehicle on the continent.
-Every week or so we would get an inquiry on the car.
+We bought a Toyota Land Cruiser in Africa, one of the most popular choices of the vehicle on the continent.
+Every week or so, we would get an inquiry on the car.

 “Is your car for sale?“